zowe/docs-site/docs/user-guide/cli-installplugins.md

 5. Issue the following command to install the plug-in:

     ```
-    zowe plugins install <my-plug-in>
+    zowe plugins install <my-plugin>
     ```
-    Replace <my-plug-in> with the tgz file name listed in the following table:
+    Replace `<my-plugin>` with the .tgz file name listed in the following table:

     | Plug-in | `.tgz` File Name |
     |---------|-----------------|